whykay-01/website-scrapper/README.md

 ``` -->

 6. The program will create a file with the name you entered and save all the email addresses to it

+# As of May 31st, 2023 this project is considered complete.
+However, I am currently working on the newe ways of scraping the webpages.
+Stay tuned for the updates!
+In particular, I am working on the following features:

+- [ ] Scraping multiple pages
+- [ ] Scraping the entire website
+- [ ] Scraping the website that requires login
+- [ ] Scraping the website that requires captcha
+- [ ] Scraping the website that requires JavaScript
+- [ ] Scraping the website that requires scrolling

+Finally, I am also working on the easier ways of deploying the program.
+One way of doing so is the CLI inteface.
+I am currently in the stage of choosing the right environment for the CLI interface.

+For any contirbutions to the project -- feel free to submit the pull request.
+I will review it as soon as possible.